r4dat/1D_Genetic_Knapsack/README.txt

 Crossover and mutation styles were created using the abstract factory pattern.
 The interface Evolution Factory has concrete factories creating concrete "products" Crossover and Mutation.
-The "products" being created implement the anstract interface Crossover and Mutation.
+The "products" being created implement the abstract interface Crossover and Mutation.
 (interface)/Evolution Factory/ -> (Concrete) Deterministic and Random Evolution Factories.
-(interface)/Crossover,Mutate classes/ -> (Concrete) Fixed and Random Crossover classes.
+(interface)/Crossover,Mutate classes/ -> (Concrete) Fixed and Random Crossover,Mutate classes.
-So we have the parallel abstract to concrete structure found in the factory pattern.
+So we have the parallel abstract to concrete structure found in the abstract factory pattern.
 This allows us to delegate the Crossover algorithm creation to the sublcass concrete factory, while not caring from the client perspective what's going on under the hood.